cgnd/cgnd.dev/content/posts/2023-07-16-enforce-zephyr-code-quality-pre-commit/index.md

 ![vscode_clang_format_settings](images/vscode_clang_format_settings.png)

-If you enable "Format on Save" and set "Format on Save Mode" to `modificationsIfAvailable`, the editor will attempt to run `clang-format` only on the parts of the file which have been modified (requires source control).
+If you enable "Format on Save" and set "Format on Save Mode" to `modificationsIfAvailable`, the editor will attempt to run `clang-format` on save, but only on the parts of the file which have been modified (requires source control).

 ![vscode_format_settings](images/vscode_format_settings.png)